JetBrains/MPS-extensions/docs/Migrating.md

 ### Bonus

-If you are really eager you can send a PR to the mbeddr platform repository that removed the plugin there.
+If you are really eager you can send a PR to the mbeddr platform repository to remove the plugin there.